sujikathir/Predicting-Startup-outcomes-with-XGBoost-and-Machine-Learning/README.md

 - Factor in computational efficiency for deployment scenarios

+### Best Model

+Logistic Regression seems to have highest accuracy compared to all other models

 ### Hyperparameter Tuning

-For the best performing model(s), conduct hyperparameter tuning using Grid Search
+For the best performing model(s), conduct hyperparameter tuning using Grid Search and Cross Validation

 ### Final Model Evaluation